Vinai/customer-activation/README.md

 2. Clear the cache, logout from the admin panel and then login again.
 3. Configure and activate the extension under System - Configuration - Customer Configuration - Customer Activation

+If you have existing customers prior to installing the extension, they will be deactivated by default.
+You can easily and quickly activate all existing accounts using the mass action found above the customer backend grid.

 Uninstallation Instructions
 ---------------------------
 1. Delete the file app/etc/modules/Netzarbeiter_CustomerActivation.xml